 The product you have purchased is designed to be easily installed into most IBM PC or compatible systems.
 Many products have large, easy-to-read legends to allow for the easy configuring of the product.
 This installation manual contains detailed instructions.
 Most included software has automatic installation programs to place the software correctly onto your computer.
-However, as all computers are configured differently, you may be required to perform some basic Windows tasks.
-If you are not familiar with basic Windows commands, you should check your Windows documentation, or seek assistance from you local computer dealer to install the product.
+However, as all computers are configured differently, you may be required to perform some basic MS-DOS or Windows tasks.
+If you are not familiar with basic MS-DOS commands such as DIR, CD, or EDIT, you should check your MS-DOS manual, or seek assistance from you local computer dealer to install the product.